We aim to raise awareness of fine art globally, through establishing personal connections between professional Artists and people who love Art.

 "Dave and I started Artist A Day because we love art.
 I'm an engineer so I guess it's one of those things where you admire those that have talents you don’t.
 I'm certainly don’t consider myself to be visually creative so getting to meet, and help artists is really something I enjoy.
 The goal from the beginning was to help artists gain exposure to a global audience of people who love art.
 Since most artists have a difficult time marketing themselves, I'm happy to apply what I know to an area that I love."

 Dave Pitman graduated from East Carolina University with a BFA in Painting and Drawing.
-Today Dave still paints but uses this same passion for combining color, composition, and fine art photography at his Charlotte based design firm 485,inc.
+Today Dave still paints but uses this same passion for combining color, composition, and fine art photography at his Connecticut based design firm 485,inc.

 "I never liked Math.
 Math is black and white and absolute.
 Everyone will always arrive at the same answer.
 There is no discussion.
 No different perspective.
 In art, 100 people can look at the same piece of art and come away with 100 opinions–each unique to that individual.
 There is discussion in art.
 There’s emotion and passion in art.
 An artist has the unique ability to create something that causes a reaction in it’s viewer.
 It could evoke an emotion, recall a memory, a thought or change someones view entirely.
 Art is a powerful thing.
 Sadly, artists are often under valued, under exposed and under appreciated."